dotnet/docs-maui/docs/user-interface/graphics/transforms.md

     :::column-end:::
 :::row-end:::

-By manipulating matrix values, you can rotate, scale, shear, and translate graphical objects.
-For example, if you change the `M02` value to 100, you can use it to translate a graphical object 100 pixels along the x-axis.
-If you change the `M11` value to 3, you can use it to stretch a graphical object to three times its current height.
+For example, if you change the `M31` value to 100, you can use it to translate a graphical object 100 pixels along the x-axis.
+If you change the `M22` value to 3, you can use it to stretch a graphical object to three times its current height.
 If you change both values, you move the graphical object 100 pixels along the x-axis and stretch its height by a factor of 3.

-You can define a new transform matrix with the `AffineTransform` constructors, the `AffineTransform.SetMatrix` method, and the `AffineTransform.SetTransform` method.
-The advantage of specifying transforms with a transform matrix is that composite transforms can be applied as a single `AffineTransform`, which is referred to as *concatenation*.
-The `AffineTransform` class also defines methods that can be used to manipulate matrix values.
+You can define a new transform matrix with the [`Matrix3x2`](xref:System.Numerics.Matrix3x2) constructor.
+The advantage of specifying transforms with a transform matrix is that composite transforms can be applied as a single transform, which is referred to as *concatenation*.
+The [`Matrix3x2`](xref:System.Numerics.Matrix3x2) struct also defines methods that can be used to manipulate matrix values.

-> [!NOTE]
-> The default `AffineTransform` constructor creates an identity matrix.

-The only `ICanvas` method that accepts an `AffineTransform` argument is the `ConcatenateTransform` method, which combines multiple transforms into a single transform.
+The only `ICanvas` method that accepts a [`Matrix3x2`](xref:System.Numerics.Matrix3x2) argument is the `ConcatenateTransform` method, which combines multiple transforms into a single transform.
 The following example shows how to use this method to transform a `PathF` object:

 ```csharp
 PathF path = new PathF();